WKD Original Vodka

-WKD also known as Wicked is a brand of alcopop produced by Beverage Brands.
+WKD, pronounced as Wicked, is a brand of alcopop produced by Beverage Brands.
 It is sold and heavily marketed in the United Kingdom and Ireland with the slogan ‘Have you got a WKD (for "wicked") side?’, and also in many countries in mainland Europe.
-AC Nielsen ranked it as the number-one UK ready-to-drink (RTD) alcopop in 2006.
-In December 2014 to comply with alcohol tax laws and to minimise future tax increases, “Alcoholic Mix WKD” replaced the old “Original WKD”, and the old Original Mix is now no longer available in both the UK and Ireland.
+AC Nielsen ranked it as the number-one UK ready to drink (RTD) alcopop in 2006.
+In December 2014 to comply with alcohol tax laws and to minimise future tax increases, "Alcoholic Mix WKD" replaced the old "Original WKD", and the old Original Mix is now no longer available in both the UK and Ireland.
 The small change to the alcohol element of the WKD was not intended to change the taste of the product and still contains triple distilled vodka.
 In addition, it contains an alternative alcohol base (not wine) to minimise tax.
 The actual recipe remains unchanged.

 The WKD bottling facility in Ayrshire, Scotland closed in November 2022 due to rising costs.

 Product information

-WKD originally contained 5.5% alcohol by volume (ABV), but this was reduced to 5% in October 2003, to 4.5% on 25 July 2005, and later to 4%, current as of 2022.
-The drink was launched in August 1996 in Scotland under the name 'Wicked'.
-Initially available in 330ml bottles, the bottles were later reduced to 275ml, matching other alcopops.
-The 275ml bottles are sold in pubs, bars, and shops across the UK, with shops also selling multipacks of 4,10 and 12, and 700ml bottles.
+WKD originally contained 5.5% alcohol by volume (ABV), but this was reduced to 5% in October 2003, to 4.5% on 25 July 2005, and later to 3.4%, current as of 2025.
+The drink was launched in August 1996 in Scotland under the name "Wicked".
+Initially available in 330 ml bottles, the bottles were later reduced to 275 ml, matching other alcopops.
+The 275 ml bottles are sold in pubs, bars, and shops across the UK, with shops also selling multipacks of 4, 10, and 12, as well as 700 ml bottles.